ACCESS-NRI/access-om3-configs/documentation/docs/pages/Add-Supported-Config.md

 1. Create documentation of the configuration.
 2. The configuration is running on the NUOPC coupler.
 3. The configuration is running stably on an ACCESS-NRI supported MOM6 executable.
-4. The configuration closely matches an existing ACCESS-OM3 or ACCESS-rOM3 supported configuration.
+4. The configuration closely matches the most up-to-date branch of an existing ACCESS-OM3 or ACCESS-rOM3 supported configuration.
 5. There isn't a similar ACCESS-OM3 or ACCESS-rOM3 supported configuration that superceeds the configuration.
 6. Input netcdf files will need to be shared and include metadata that inform of date and commands used to create the file.
 7. Scripts and notebooks used to create the input files need to be avaliable in a public GitHub repository.